Keene, New Hampshire: Music

 In late August or early September the city hosts the Keene Music Festival.
 Several stages are located throughout the downtown area during the day's events, which are free to the public and sponsored by locally owned businesses.
 Visitors, mostly from the local community, roam the city's sidewalks listening to the dozens of bands.

+Pride

+Keene Pride Week and festival takes place during the second week of September every year in Downtown Keene.
+Central Square and parts of Main Street are shut down with over 5,000 people in attendance.
+It is one of the largest pride festivals in New England and features local, national, and international performers.